Ayushi-sengupta/EnviroWatch-Real-time-Monitoring-and-Response-System-for-Forests/README.md

 - Rupantar Chowdhury:(https://github.com/rupantar99)
 - Rahul Kumar Gorai
 - Ashish Ranjan
-- Under the supervision of Dr. Anirban Ghosh
+- Under the supervision of Dr. Anirban Goswami

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.